Junji Ito: Childhood

 Ito has been inspired by horror since childhood, with his first manga being written about a protagonist with an eye in the middle of his hand, attacking him; this was heavily influenced by Shigeru Mizuki's Kappa no Sanpei.
 Ito was inspired by the horror films of the 20th century (such as Dracula and Frankenstein), as well as period dramas of ghosts.
 He has also found inspiration from Rakugo storytellers who tell Kaiden ghost stories, incorporating it into No Longer Human.

 Tomie was inspired by the death of one of his classmates.
 Ito felt strange that a boy he knew suddenly disappeared from the world, and he kept expecting the boy to show up again; from this came the idea of a girl who is supposed to have died but then just shows up as if nothing had happened.
 Gyo was influenced by the shark attack scenes from Jaws.
 The Hanging Balloons was based on a childhood dream.
 Long Dream was inspired by his sister mentioning research of dreams being instantaneous, and Slug Girl was inspired by Ito moving his tongue around in the mirror and finding that it resembled a slug.

 Academics

 Ito studied and graduated from a vocational school with a degree in Dental Technology before working as a dental technician, where he worked for 3 years until he became a full-time mangaka.
 Ito found anatomical interest in the books for the medical students, which he used to study muscles.
-He is also cited stating the schooling gave him more inspiration for his tools in drawing, namely pens and how to whittle pencils like dentures.
+He is also cited stating the schooling gave him more inspiration for his tools in drawing, namely pens and how to whittle pencils with the same method as dentures.